ramialkaro/ramialkaro/readme.md

 ## Welcone to my github account.

-I do some web development and work as full-time frontend developer for [LamaiaOy](https://lamia.fi/).
+I do some web development and work as full-time frontend developer for [Lamia Oy](https://lamia.fi/).

 Along side that also I work as freelancer for various web application and contiuous development of existing project.
 Such as [Laskutan](https://www.laskutan.com/) is belong to [SRG Oy](https://www.srgyhtiot.fi/) which is Light entrepreneurship invoice platform.
 Another example is [Corrsy](https://corrsy.com) which is eduction platform focus on middle east student.